codehedgehog/Spoon-Knife/Git_Command_Line_Samples.md

 Commit
 `$ git commit -a -m"The commit message"`

-`$ git status`
 Check if everything has been added or if you missed anything.
 Show files added to the staging area, files with changes, and untracked files
+`$ git status`

+`Pull` is a combination of the commands `fetch` and `merge`, so there may be merge conflicts to be manually resolved.
+`$ git pull upstream master`

 ---